MaibornWolff/dcos-airfield/README.md

 ## Roadmap

-The current release contains all basic functionality to collaborate with shared Zeppelin instances.
 Below is a list of future additions that will probably be included in a future release.
 Of course we can't give any guarantees :-)

 * Usability improvements (only show creatable instances, allow adding GPUs to the instance, etc.)
 * Check available resources in the cluster before trying to start a notebook to avoid that instances get stuck in staging
 * Allow integration with dynamically scaling the DC/OS cluster by providing an interface that can be implemented to interact with the scaling mechanism used by your team.
 * Support for managing JupyterLab instances
-* Cost reporting